Racecourse Guide

 Balding when he travels

-Andrew Balding sends runners sparingly (223 in five years) but at a 27% strike rate.
+Andrew Balding sends runners sparingly — 274 across the sample — but at a 27% strike rate and a clear profit (A/E 1.19, +£89.24).
 When a Kingsclere runner arrives at Gosforth Park, assume intent and reason.

 • Trusting bold front-runners.
 The uphill finish catches them.
 Pace figures that flatter a horse at Southwell or Chelmsford flatter them less here.